Quattro04/my-portfolio-nuxt2/content/blog/2021-06-30-syncedvods-for-twitch-chrome-extension.md

 ---
-title: Synced VODs for Twitch Chrome Extension
+title: Chrome Extension - Synced VODs for Twitch
 date: 2021-06-30T22:16:05.896Z
 description: Developing a Chrome extension to help you sync Twitch VODs with your friend.
 ---